Grahack/JucyFluttering/README.md

   ```

 Projucer can't create / manipulate a `gradle.properties` file, but this is needed for Flutter
- - The file with the following content was manually placed at `Builds/Android` folder of this repository, it won't get overwritten by the Projucre, just do not delete it manually:
+ - The file with the following content was manually placed at `Builds/Android` folder of this repository, it won't get overwritten by the Projucer, just do not delete it manually:

     ```
     android.useAndroidX=true